The Projection Problem in Commutative, Positively Ordered Monoids

-At times we shall require additional properties, in particular the restriction that $\Mon$ is not nilpotent (more precisely, that $0$ is the only nilpotent element of $\Mon$) and that $\Mon$ is an idempotent monoid (more precisely, that all elements of $\Mon$ are idempotent \footnote{ Idempotent semigroups have a special importance as an algebric, ordered structure and are often referred to as {\it semilattices}.
+At times we shall require in addition that $\Mon$ is {\it normal}, i.e. that $0$ is the only nilpotent element of $\Mon$, or even that $\Mon$ is idempotent (more precisely, that all elements of $\Mon$ are idempotent \footnote{ Idempotent semigroups are often referred to as {\it semilattices}.
 See Birkhoff \cite[p.
 9]{birkhoff}, Leader \cite{leader} or Blyth \cite[p.
 19]{blyth} }).
-These further conditions, when needed, will always be explicitly mentioned.